 Sir Keir Starmer hails ‘seismic’ win for Labour in Rutherglen and Hamilton West

-Labour overwhelmingly won Scotland’s first recall by-election with Michael Shanks declared the new MP after securing more than 58% of the votes.
+Keir Starmer hails ‘seismic’ win for Labour in Rutherglen and Hamilton West by-election

+‘I have always said that winning back the trust of people in Scotland is essential’

 Sir Keir Starmer has hailed a “seismic result” for Labour after his party overwhelmingly won Scotland’s first recall by-election.